haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 This configuration file can be found [here](./haddock3/docking-Ab-Ag-CDR-surface-node.cfg) and is also provided in the `haddock3` directory of the downloaded data set for this tutorial as `docking-Ab-Ag-CDR-surface-node.cfg`.
-An MPI version is also available as `docking-Ab-Ag-CDR-surface-mpi.cfg`.
+An MPI version (this is still very much experimental) is also available as `docking-Ab-Ag-CDR-surface-mpi.cfg`.

 <a class="prompt prompt-question">